 Estimates differ as to when Iran might achieve a nuclear weapons capability if there were a decision to pursue that course: a decision that, according to public statements from the intelligence community, has not necessarily been made.
 DNI testimony on February 10, 2011 (annual worldwide threat briefing), stated that "Iran has the scientific, technical, and industrial capacity to ... produce[] enough highly enriched uranium for a weapon in the next few years, if it chooses to."
-These statements take into account technical difficulties, possibly caused by Western activities and international sanctions, that might have delayed a nuclear-armed Iran.
-Among theses difficulties is the effect of a deliberate computer virus (Stuxnet) in September-October 2010 that appeared to target Iranian nuclear facility computers by altering their spin rate, causing Iran to take about 1,000 centrifuges out of service,23 although the May 24, 2011, IAEA report indicates Iran has largely overcome the effects of Stuxnet.
+These statements took into account technical difficulties, possibly caused by Western activities and international sanctions, that might have delayed a nuclear-armed Iran.
+Among theses difficulties is the effect of a deliberate computer virus (Stuxnet) in September-October 2010 that appeared to target Iranian nuclear facility computers by altering their spin rate, causing Iran to take about 1,000 centrifuges out of service,23 although the May 24, 2011, IAEA report indicates Iran had largely overcome the effects of Stuxnet.
+The estimates of the time frame needed by Iran may be altered by the November 8, 2011, IAEA report, if its information is accurate.